Seminars planned in april - june 2014 are:

 Laurent Van Lancker

 LVL both studied Film and Anthropology, and holds a PhD in Art.
-He lectures at filmschools (INSAS, IAD), and universities (FU Berlin) and SIC workspace.
-His early works illuminate social and religious aspects, e.g. Ymako (B.Wright Price 98) or Moving with Clouds (Prix Jeunes Cinéma d'Asie Fest.
-99).
-Followed by a series of short films, called 'Experimental Ethnographies'. (f.i. 'disorient' VideoEx prize 2011).
-His long-feature film 'Surya', won international Awards (Rodos, SCAM 2007), and had a theatrical release.
+He lectures at filmschools (INSAS, IAD, LUCA) and universities (FU Berlin).
+His early works illuminate social and religious aspects.
+Followed by a series of short works called 'Experimental Ethnographies'.
+His long-feature film 'Surya', won international Awards, and had a theatrical release.
+He also made web-projects (diwans.org),video installations, and fiction films.
+His films draw on various modes: Experiential, Performative and Sensorial cinema.

 Master in film directing INSAS, Brussels.
 Religious Science Laboratoire Audio-Visuel à l’Ecole Pratique des Hautes Etudes.
 Phd Cinématographie Sorbonne, Paris (promotor Jean Rouch).
 Studio lector INSAS.
 Writer of novels and theatre plays.
 Realised and produced a number of documentaries.